Elastic anisotropy in heterogeneous materials: Conclusion

-Anisotropy quantification in heterogeneous materials has been presented in the present paper considering effective elastic properties that is applicable to any class of heterogeneous materials with appropriate homogenization techniques.
-Anisotropy quantification in two-phase composite materials reveal the influence of material and microstructural descriptors on anisotropy that is a significant shift from anisotropy in single crystals.
-Th proposed approach and presented results open up the exploration of salient microstructural features and microstructural statistics in influencing anisotropy in heterogeneous, porous and architectured materials.
-Additionally, the proposed approach can be extended to consider other physical fields, multiphysics phenomena and non-linearity in heterogeneous materials. \paragraph{Acknowledgments.---}The author would like to thank Prof. Suhasini Gururaja and Prof. K.R.Y.
-Simha for useful discussions during the preparation of this paper.
+In conclusion, this work presents a novel approach to quantify anisotropy in heterogeneous materials accounting for material and microstructural descriptors of heterogeneity.
+The proposed approach reinterprets single crystal anisotropy indices considering the effective elastic properties evaluated by appropriate homogenization technique.
+Anisotropy quantification in two-phase composite materials reveals that heterogeneity with elastic mismatch between the constituent phases induces anisotropy.
+The influence of material and microstructural descriptors on anisotropy in heterogeneous materials is a significant distinction from single crystals.
+Variation of maximum anisotropy with material and microstructural descriptors indicate a clear threshold volume fraction above which peak anisotropy occurs.
+Specific material and microstructural descriptors leading to overall isotropy in two phase composite materials and extension of the approach to consider porosity and cracks have also been presented demonstrating the applicability of the approach to any class of heterogeneous materials.
+The presented approach and results opens up the exploration of salient microstructral features and microstructural statistics in influencing anisotropy in heterogeneous, porous and architectured materials.
+Additionally, the proposed approach can be extended to consider other physical fields, multiphysics phenomena, and nonlinearity in heterogeneous materials.